 We were chosen to work on the University of Birmingham’s campus expansion plans.
 The contracts were part of a wider drive by the University to invest close to £500 million, over a five year period, to enhance the student experience on its Edgbaston campus.

-We were engaged as principal contractor by the University of Birmingham to undertake the construction of a new footpath/cycleway through the heart of the historic Edgbaston Campus, providing a safe, strategic route for the students between the Vale Village accommodation and the University Centre.
+Acting as Principle Contractor we were employed directly by the University of Birmingham under a JCT 2011 Design and Build Contract, we undertook the construction of a new footpath and cycleway through the heart of the historic Edgbaston Campus.
+As part of the ongoing infrastructure upgrades the aim was to provide a safe and strategic route for students between the Vale Village accommodation and the main University centre.

 New Library External Works